 Sanfilippo syndrome is usually identified as an inherited disorder.
 While the parents of a child with the syndrome do not have the syndrome themselves, they each have a recessive gene for it.
-The gene is passed to their child, something that is referred to as an, 'autosomal recessive inheritance pattern.'
-People who are aware that someone in their family has, or has had, Sanfilippo syndrome - to include cousins, aunts or uncles, should consider receiving testing with their partner before conceiving a child.
-Both of the parents need to have the gene for Sanfilippo syndrome in order for the syndrome to be passed to a child.
+The gene is passed to their child, which is referred to as an 'autosomal recessive inheritance pattern.'
+People who are aware that someone in their family has, or has had, Sanfilippo syndrome - including cousins, aunts, or uncles, should consider receiving testing with their partner before conceiving a child.
+Both parents must have the gene for Sanfilippo syndrome to pass the syndrome to a child.
 Even if one parent has it, it should be noted that the next generation of children needs to be aware that they might carry the recessive gene.

-A physical examination can demonstrate signs of either spleen or liver swelling in a person with Sanfilippo syndrome.
+A physical examination can demonstrate spleen or liver swelling in a person with Sanfilippo syndrome.
 Eye examination shows clear corneas in persons with the syndrome.
-Neurological testing in relation to people with the syndrome reveals signs of mental retardation and seizures.
-Urine testing can also be performed, and people with Sanfilippo syndrome have large amounts of mucopolysaccharide, referred to as, 'heparan sulfate,' in their urine.
+Neurological testing of people with the syndrome reveals signs of mental retardation and seizures.
+Urine testing can also be performed, and people with Sanfilippo syndrome have large amounts of mucopolysaccharide, referred to as 'heparan sulfate,' in their urine.
 Additional testing related to Sanfilippo syndrome can include:

 Treatment of Sanfilippo Syndrome

 There is currently no cure for Sanfilippo syndrome.
 People with the syndrome and their family members find that support from physical therapists, occupational therapists, and doctors can be vital.
-Forms of medical treatments can help to ease some of the conditions associated with the syndrome, although they will not fully-alter the course of the disease itself.
-Caregivers will also need supports, as well as other children in the family who do not have the disease and might benefit from counseling and support.
-Behavioral issues can be problematic for the entire family, and the prospect of losing a sibling particularly troubling.
+Forms of medical treatments can help to ease some of the conditions associated with the syndrome, although they will not fully alter the course of the disease itself.
+Caregivers will also need support, and other children in the family who do not have the disease might benefit from counseling and support.
+Behavioral issues can be problematic for the entire family, and the prospect of losing a sibling is particularly troubling.

-The best possible treatment would be a way to cure the illness, of course; but a cure remains elusive.
-Due to the fact that a cure has not been discovered by medical science, children diagnosed with Sanfilippo syndrome often live short lives.
+The best possible treatment would be a way to cure the illness, of course, but a cure remains elusive.
+Because medical science has not discovered a cure, children diagnosed with Sanfilippo syndrome often live short lives.
 New treatments in gene and stem cell therapies that are in development could mean that someday Sanfilippo syndrome will become a treatable condition.

 Complications of Sanfilippo syndrome can include blindness, mental retardation, nerve damage that slowly worsens and eventually requires wheelchair use, and seizure activity.
-People affected by the syndrome can have I.Q.'s below 50.
-Many people with Sanfilippo syndrome do live into their teenage years, although some people live longer.
+People affected by the syndrome can have I.Q.s below 50.
+Many people with Sanfilippo syndrome live into their teenage years, although some live longer.
 Others die at a younger age.